Your Appointment

 NAPBC Certification

-We were the first in the country to be accredited by the National Accreditation Program for Breast Centers, notably for our personalized guidance and surveillance program for women who have an elevated risk of developing breast cancer.
+Stamford Hospital was the first in the country to be accredited by the National Accreditation Program for Breast Centers.
+Most recently we have been noted for our personalized guidance and surveillance program for women who have an elevated risk of developing breast cancer.

 Planetree Gold Status Designation

-We’re the only health system in Connecticut to have our hospital and medical group awarded a joint gold designation for an approach to care that goes beyond medical needs and addresses social, spiritual, and mental health considerations as well.
+Stamford Health is gold certified by Planetree for excellence in person-centered care.
+This means our approach to care goes beyond medical needs and addresses social, spiritual, and mental health considerations as well.

 FAQs About Your Mammogram